InfernumDeus/Csharp-PokemonGO-battle-simulation/readme.md

 Licensing is MIT which basically means you can do whatever you want with it.
 I will appreciate if you mention my authorship of this code in your projects.

-This chart might help you to understand how I handled time for dodges:
+This chart might help you to understand how I defined time for dodges:

 ![https://github.com/InfernumDeus/Csharp-PokemonGO-battle-simulation/blob/master/time%20chart.png](https://raw.githubusercontent.com/InfernumDeus/Csharp-PokemonGO-battle-simulation/master/time%20chart.png)